larsonmars/sysvars/README.md

 - Below OS 1.3, UAE detection does not work
 - Below OS 1.3, the IF command does not support environment variables.
 You must use the IF command from Workbench 1.3.
 Also, only EQ (equal) seems to work here.

 [^1]: On OS 1.3 and below, CPUs > 68020 are currently detected as 68020.
-Also, 68080 (Vampire) detection for the CPU is experimental, I do not own one, so I cannot test it
+68080 (Vampire) detection is implemented following http://adevnoo.wikidot.com/detect-080-code
 [^2]: On OS 1.3 and below, all FPUs are detected as 68881.
-[^3]: SAGA (Vampire) support is not yet available.
-I do not own one, so I do not know what ``VPOSR`` might be on the Vampire.
+[^3]: Since version 0.12, SAGA (Vampire) detection is implemented following http://adevnoo.wikidot.com/detect-080-code
 [^4]: Workbench 2.0 and above
 [^5]: UAE is detected via the uae.resource, which is only there if a virtual hard drive or another UAE expansion to be enabled.
 Thus, detection will fail on floppy-only-unexpanded Amiga configurations.

 # Installing

-1. Copy sysvars to your harddisk or floppydisk (e.g., in the c directory)
+1. Copy sysvars to your hard or floppy disk drive (e.g., in the c directory)
 2. Add it to your startup-sequence or User-Startup
    - For OS 2.0 or greater there is no issue to call sysvars very early, even before SetPatch
    - For OS 1.3 and OS 1.2, you must ensure that ENV: exists prior running sysvars (see [previous section](#Requirements))